 New Real-Time qPCR System

 The BIC Facility has acquired a QuantStudio 3 Real-Time Polymerase Chain Reaction System.
 Real-time qPCR sensitively detects and quantifies nucleic acids.
-The instrument will be available for use by researchers mid January.
+The instrument is ready for use by researchers.

 New T200 SPR System